 The Law School and the University frequently re-evaluate the mix of language training courses and tools offered to students.
 To assist us in that process we ask that students interested in foreign language training contact email@example.com to let us know where your interests lie and which of our offerings you have considered.

-Language level: This course is for students at the advanced beginner level on the ACTFL proficiency scale.
+Language Level: This course is intended for students at the intermediate high level on the ACTFL proficiency scale.

-Asia Law Society’s Legal Mandarin Program: Spring 2013
+Asia Law Society’s Legal Mandarin Program: Fall 2013

-The Hauser Global Law School Programs will fund the Asia Law Society’s Mandarin Language Program for the Spring 2013 semester.
-For the past two years, the Legal Mandarin Course has been a flagship program run by Asia Law Society.
-This offering has drawn high student attendance consistently, from 10-20 J.D.s and it has created informal points of connection between the J.D. participants and the L.L.M. teachers.
+The Hauser Global Law School has funded the Asia Law Society’s Mandarin Language Program since the 2012-2013 academic year.
+This offering has drawn high student attendance consistently and has created informal points of connection between the J.D. participants and the L.L.M. teachers.
 For J.D. students who hope to eventually practice in China, these informal connections can bring about learning opportunities that last outside of the classroom as well.
 The course has helped to encourage a base from which students interested in working in or with China can network and get to know each other, while cultivating skills that will be vital to any later career with Asia.

 The NYU College of Arts & Science